salt-extensions/salt-extension-copier/docs/topics/publishing.md

 (changelog-build-target)=
 ## 1: Building the changelog

-First, create and switch to a new branch:
+Create and switch to a new branch:

 ```bash
 git switch -c release/100
 ```

-You have [kept a changelog](documenting/changelog), so you certainly want to ensure it's committed before releasing.

-If you followed the [first steps](first-steps-target), you should have `towncrier` installed in your project's virtual environment:
+You have been [keeping a changelog](documenting/changelog) with `towncrier`, now is the time to compile it.

 ```bash
 towncrier build --yes --version v1.0.0
 ```

-This command combines all news fragments into a new entry in your `CHANGELOG.md` file and clears them.
-Commit this change.
+This command combines all news fragments into {path}`CHANGELOG.md` and clears them.
+Commit the change.

 ## 2: Submitting the changelog

-This commit should be submitted as a PR and be merged into the default branch on `upstream`.
+Submit this commit as a PR and merge it into the default branch on `upstream`.

 :::{tip}
-Squash-merging this PR makes the tag target a bit nicer.
+Squash-merging this PR results in a cleaner tag target.
 :::

 ## 3: Tagging a release

-Ensure your `main` branch is up to date again...
+Ensure your `main` branch is up to date (again):

 ```bash
 git switch main && git fetch upstream && git rebase upstream/main
 ```

-and create a new tag named after the version:
+Create a new tag named after the version:

 ```bash
 git tag v1.0.0
 ```

 :::{important}
-Note that the tag begins with a `v`.
-This is required for the default publishing workflows to work as expected.
+The tag must start with `v` for the default publishing workflows to work correctly.
 :::

 ## 4: Pushing the tag

-To trigger the publication workflow, push the new tag directly upstream:
+Push the new tag upstream to trigger the publishing workflow:

 ```bash
 git push upstream v1.0.0
 ```

-## 5: Check result
+## 5: Check the result

-If CI passes, a new release should now be available on PyPI as well as on your GitHub repository.
+If CI passes, a new release should be available on both PyPI and your GitHub repository.